Leica V-LUX Typ 114 vs Panasonic G9

 Studio photographers will appreciate that the Panasonic G9 (unlike the V-LUX Typ 114) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the V-LUX Typ 114 and the G9 are recent models that are part of the current product line-up.
-The V-LUX Typ 114 replaced the earlier Leica V-LUX 4, while the G9 does not have a direct predecessor.
+The G9 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the V-LUX Typ 114 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the V-LUX Typ 114 was succeeded by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica V-LUX Typ 114 and the Panasonic G9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.